 An old seaport on the banks of Ashtamudi Lake, Quilon, 72 km away from Thiruvananthapuram is also known as the gateway to Kerala.

-The district is fairly important for the State’s trade and commerce and is the centre of the country’s cashew trading and processing industry.
+The district is fairly important for the State’s trade and commerce and is the center of the country’s cashew trading and processing industry.

-It is also an important hub for the State’s marine products industry, with the port of Neendakara being the centre for trawlers and ice plants.
+It is also an important hub for the State’s marine products industry, with the port of Neendakara being the center for trawlers and ice plants.

 Throbbing with industrial activity, Quilon is a place where nature can be seen at its best.
-People from places as far as Persia, Arab, Rome and China traded here.
-The Portuguese were the first Europeans to set up a trading centre followed by the Dutch and British.
+People from places as far as Persia, Arab, Rome, and China traded here.
+The Portuguese were the first Europeans to set up a trading center followed by the Dutch and British.

 A perfect blend of modernism and antiquity, the developed city of Quilon brings to the fore the memories of a bygone era.
 Quilon, which is a veritable Kerala in miniature is gifted with Kerala’s very representative features – sea, lakes, plains, mountains, rivers, streams, backwaters, forest, vast green fields and tropical crop of every variety both food crop and cash crop.

-Thangassery (5 km): A seaside village of historic importance, with the ruins of an old portuguese fort and a few 18th century churches strewn all over, Thangaserry is a city located 5 kms from Kollam.
+Thangassery (5 km): A seaside village of historic importance, with the ruins of an old Portuguese fort and a few 18th-century churches strewn all over, Thangaserry is a city located 5 km from Kollam.
 One of the main attractions of the place is the Light House at Thangaserry, which is 144 feet high.